Running Benchmarks

 When merging a change that impacts the performance on the benchmark experiments, you need to update the table in our documentation here.

-How to run a Benchmark Experiment
+How to Run a Benchmark Experiment

 To run a benchmark experiment, simply call

-with the name of the benchmark experiment.
-All benchmark experiment configs are in the benchmarks/configs/
+and replace run_name with the name of the benchmark experiment.
+All benchmark experiment configs are in the conf/experiment/ folder.
+So for example, for running the quickest benchmark experiment you would call

 Go Ahead and Run the Command Above!